 The University of Michigan School of Nursing is committed to the safety of patients, students, faculty, and staff.
 The UMSN is also dedicated to the promotion of health of its community members, including those with physical, psychiatric, and substance use concerns and establishes consistent policies and procedures that foster safety and health.
 The UMSN supports wellness, restoration, and rehabilitation of students to promote optimal personal and professional functioning.
-The UMSN supports students in caring for themselves in order to safely care for others.
+UMSN supports students in caring for themselves to safely care for others.

-In an effort to promote patient safety and to facilitate early identification and intervention for students with substance use and related disorders, as well as compliance with mandates of affiliated clinical agencies, it is the policy of the UMSN to test for substance use among all of its students annually.
+To promote patient safety and to facilitate early identification and intervention for students with substance use and related disorders, as well as compliance with mandates of affiliated clinical agencies, it is the policy of the UMSN to test for substance use among all of its students annually.